ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 #2 - Role of Language and Clear Thinking in Software Development and Tests

-#3 - [Thinking and writing cleaner tests with method/when/should blocks](https://www.ankushchoubey.com/method-when-should/): A template for thinking and creating understandable uniform tests
+#3 - **[Thinking and writing cleaner tests with method/when/should blocks](https://www.ankushchoubey.com/method-when-should/)**: A template for thinking and creating understandable uniform tests

 #4 - **[Backend Hands-on: Case of Upsert](/tdd-backend-example)**: Learn the foundation of TDD with a simple example explained in depth.